NNL launches first academic call to support advanced nuclear fuels and recycle research

 NNL is committed to facilitating access to our unique facilities and equipment.
 As a national laboratory, we recognise that collaboration with university partners is critical to our mission of delivering world-leading science in the UK.
 This call trials a new approach to enhance and streamline user access to relevant equipment and facilities at NNL.
 This is expected to be the first in a series of calls to academics.

 This user access call encourages academics to apply to use specific grant-funded NNL equipment situated in our Central Laboratory on the Sellafield site.
-This equipment was procured as part of the and Engineering and Physical Sciences Research Council (EPSRC), National Nuclear User Facility (NNUF) and the Henry Royce Institute (HRI) initiatives.
+This equipment was procured as part of Engineering and Physical Sciences Research Council (EPSRC), National Nuclear User Facility (NNUF) and the Henry Royce Institute (HRI) initiatives.

 The equipment available in this first call is FIB-SEM, PFIB with ToF-SIMS, (S)TEM with EDS and EELS, X-ray CT and Fumehood/Glovebox Raman.
 NNL will cover facility and equipment costs, including supervising the experiments and equipment usage.
 Further details are outlined in the call document below.